Kwee Thiam Tjing

-Kwee Thiam Tjing Sia (February 9, 1900 – May 28, 1974), also known by his pen name Tjamboek Bērdoeri ['Thorn Whip'], was a prominent Indonesian writer, journalist and left-wing political activist.
-He is best remembered for his 1947 book, 'Indonesia dalem Api dan Bara', and for his role as a co-founder of the Partai Tionghoa Indonesia [the 'Chinese-Indonesian Party'] in 1932.
+Kwee Thiam Tjing Sia (9 February 1900 – 28 May 1974), also known by his pen name Tjamboek Bērdoeri, was a prominent Indonesian writer, journalist and left-wing political activist.
+He is best remembered for his 1947 book, Indonesia dalem Api dan Bara, and for his role as a co-founder of the Partai Tionghoa Indonesia in 1932.

 Life

 Born in 1900 in Pasuruan, East Java, Kwee hailed on both sides of his family from old Peranakan lineages of the 'Cabang Atas' gentry with roots in the Chinese officership, which formed the Chinese bureaucratic elite of the Dutch East Indies.
 His father, Kwee Tjiong Khing, was a paternal grandson of Kwee Sioe Liem, Kapitein der Chinezen of Pasuruan, and a great-grandson of Kwee Sam Hway, the first Luitenant der Chinezen of Malang (1801–1865), as well as a maternal grandson of the Surabaya landowner Tan Tong Liep (1831–1907).
 Kwee Thiam Tjing's mother, Liem Liang Nio, was the daughter of Liem Bong Wan (b.
 1856) and a niece of Liem Bong Lien, Luitenant der Chinezen of Pasuruan (1855–1918).
 He bore the hereditary title 'Sia' (which he never used) as a descendant of Chinese officers.

 His own immediate family, while living in comparatively comfortable circumstances, was no longer part of the uppermost echelons of the Cabang Atas: Kwee's father was only a salaried superintendent at a sugar mill in Malang.
 Nonetheless, like only a smattering of privileged Indonesians at the time, Kwee still received his entire education at prestigious Dutch-medium schools: the elite Eerste Europeesche Lagere School (ELS) and MULO in Malang.
 Until 1902, admission to Dutch-language schools for non-Europeans depended not only on money alone: non-European students had to be of Javanese aristocratic or Peranakan Cabang Atas background.
 Kwee's Dutch education and Peranakan background are reflected in his writings, which show a cosmopolitan linguistic familiarity with Malay, Dutch, Javanese and Hokkien.

 After a brief stint at an import-export company, Kwee Thiam Tjing embarked on a journalistic career in which he quickly attained success and recognition.
 In 1925, Kwee joined the editorial board of Soeara Publiek, a Surabaya newspaper.
 He was put in prison for ten months in 1926 for writing in support of an Acehnese rebellion in North Sumatra, which constituted an infringement of colonial press law.
 Kwee subsequently teamed up with the journalist and politician Liem Koen Hian in late 1929 to become an editor of the latter's newspaper in Surabaya, Sin Tit Po, eventually serving as its editor-in-chief in 1931.